amilovanoff/CURTAIL_sgp/README.md

 # Repository Introduction
 This repository contains the input data, R codes and results of the Climate change constrained URban passenger TrAnsport Integrated Life cycle assessment (CURTAIL) model developed in the paper "**Greenhouse Gas Emission Mitigation Pathways for Urban Passenger Land Transport under Ambitious Climate Targets**" published in Environmental Science and Technology (2021) by Alexandre Milovanoff<sup>a</sup>, Laura Minet<sup>a</sup>, Lynette Cheah<sup>b</sup>, I. Daniel Posen<sup>a</sup>, Heather L. MacLean<sup>a</sup>, Rajasekhar Balasubramanian<sup>c</sup>.
 <sup>a</sup> Department of Civil & Mineral Engineering, University of Toronto, Canada
 <sup>b</sup> Engineering Systems and Design, Singapore University of Technology and Design, Singapore
 <sup>c</sup> Civil & Environmental Engineering, National University of Singapore, Singapore

 # How to use this repository
 This repository will not be updated but can be cloned, duplicated and extended.
-Feel free me to contact if you have any questions via email (alexandre.milovanoff@mail.utoronto.ca) or by GitHub @amilovanoff.
+Feel free to contact me if you have any questions via email (alexandre.milovanoff@mail.utoronto.ca) or by GitHub @amilovanoff.

 # Description of the model
 The CURTAIL model is composed of interconnected R functions (in the functions folder) with specific tasks.
 The functions transform the inputs (in the inputs folder) into outputs (in the outputs folder).
 Variables (contained in architecture/attribute_value.csv) can be defined to specify inputs and/or assumptions.
 The functions can be used individually (by calling their names directly in an R environment) or can be simulated given a specific set of scenarios (with outputs/simulation_script.R).
 The set of scenarios can be defined in outputs/scenarios.csv.

 # How to set up the model the first time
 * Download the model from this repository on your computer.
 * The model was developed using R and RStudio.
-Install RStudio: https://www.rstudio.com/products/rstudio/.
+Install [RStudio](https://www.rstudio.com/products/rstudio/).
 I use the RStudio Desktop Open Source License (free).
 * Once R and Rstudio are operationals, open the repository folder on your computer and open the file 'project_setup.RProj' in the main folder.
 It opens RStudio and sets up the working directory to the repository folder.
 * Open and run "architecture/library_dependencies.R".
 It installs all the packages used at some point in the model (i.e., in the functions or to create the plots).
 The model is operational.